eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

 **Priority:** High

 **Preconditions:**
- * Signal Consumer contains a valid authentication token to connect and perform calls to databroker.
+ * Signal Consumer and Providers contain a valid authentication token to connect and perform calls to Databroker.
+ * Providers can write to Vehicle Network.
+ * No other Provider has claimed the ownership of the actuator to be actuated.

 **Special requirements:**

 **Assumptions:**

 **Postconditions:**
+ * Providers forward an ack of receipt back to the Databroker immediately after the actuation request is forwarded.
- * Signal Consumer receives a response which indicates the operation was successfully forwarded.
+ * Signal Consumer receives a response which indicates the operations were successfully forwarded.
- * Provider can read and write from Vehicle Network.

 **Sequence diagram:**
 ![Signal Consumer Actuate](../diagrams/consumer_actuate_multiple_providers.svg)

 **Basic Flow:**
-1. Provider opens bidirectional stream and sends a claim actuators request.
+1. Door Provider opens bidirectional stream and sends a ownership claim request of the Door actuator.
+2. Window Provider opens bidirectional stream and sends a ownership claim request of the Window actuator.
-2. Databroker stores the claim request.
+3. Databroker stores the claims requests.
-3. Provider start publishing at high frequency sensor and actuator values received from Vehicle network.
-4. Signal Consumer calls actuate with new actuator value.
+4. Signal Consumer calls actuate with new Door and Window values.
-5. Databroker forwards the request to the corresponding provider.
+5. Databroker forwards the actuation request to the corresponding provider.
-6. Provider sends the actuation request to the Vehicle Network.
+6. Door Provider receives the Door actuation request and sends ack response back to Databroker.
-7. Provider sends ack response back to Databroker.
+7. Window Provider receives the Window actuation request and sends ack response back to Databroker.
 8. Databroker sends ack response back to the Signal Consumer.
+9. Door Provider sends the Door actuation request to the Vehicle Network.
+10. Window Provider sends the Window actuation request to the Vehicle Network.
-9. Use case finishes.
+11. Use case finishes.

 **Exceptions:**